Ethnic Studies

 Program Structure and Requirements

-As an interdisciplinary concentration, Ethnic Studies draws faculty from multiple disciplines across the campus.
+As an interdisciplinary program, Ethnic Studies draws faculty from multiple disciplines across the campus.
 Each faculty member's information can be found at the respective department that offers each of the courses.
-Additionally, the Ethnic Studies Program seeks to build linkages between Academic Affairs and Student Affairs to support students’ academic success and the enrichment of the campus culture.

 Required Course